PerriAlessandro/Automated-Robot-Navigation-with-Collision-Avoidance/README.md

 ================================

 This assignment is based on a simple, portable robot simulator developed by [Student Robotics](https://studentrobotics.org).
+You can find a statistical analysis based on this project [here](https://github.com/PerriAlessandro/Statistical_Analysis_Assignment1_RT1)

 Aim of the project
 ----------------------